Prepare for the holiday shopping surge

 3. Have a mobile-first mentality

-Typically, mobile volumes typically pick up as the season approaches.
+Typically, mobile volumes pick up as the season approaches.
 Just don’t expect mobile shoppers to be in a relaxed state of mind.

 To make the most of replay analysis, follow these steps: